aws/c3r/README.md

 Currently CSV and Parquet file formats are supported.
 Parquet support is limited (see the FAQ and AWS Clean Rooms documentation for details).

-The core functionality of the C3R encryption client is format agnostic; its core APIs can be used for any format by implementing the appropriate [RowReader](https://github.com/aws/c3r/blob/main/c3r-sdk-core/src/main/java/com/amazonaws/c3r/io/RowReader.java) and [RowWriter](https://github.com/aws/c3r/blob/main/c3r-sdk-core/src/main/java/com/amazonaws/c3r/io/RowWriter.java) interfaces.
+The core functionality of the C3R encryption client is format agnostic; the SDK can be used for any format by implementing an appropriate [RowReader](https://github.com/aws/c3r/blob/main/c3r-sdk-core/src/main/java/com/amazonaws/c3r/io/RowReader.java) and [RowWriter](https://github.com/aws/c3r/blob/main/c3r-sdk-core/src/main/java/com/amazonaws/c3r/io/RowWriter.java).

 ### C3R CLI Modes of Operation